lucodealethea/clj_project1/Create_clj_project1_and_run.md

 ### Compiling

-Lein-Ring can generate war files that can be loaded onto legacy Java web services such as Apache Tomcat:
+Lein-Ring can generate war files that can be loaded onto legacy Java web services such as Apache Tomcat / WebSphere:

     lein ring war